Sodium Fusidate [fusidic acid] (Fucithalmic) Eye drops 1%: Supply issue

 Due to changes at the manufacturing plant, AFT (the supplier) advises that it has no stock of Fucithalmic eye drops (Pharmacode: 716634)

-We have created a second flier to support discussions with patients about having another alternative.
+We have created another flyer to support discussions with patients about having another alternative.

 Affected product